 I know I’m a weirdo, but I really have a thing for airline boarding music.
 I tend to think we associate a lot of memories with music, either based on what we were listening to when something happened, or just because different music sums up different moods.

 As someone who is obsessed with flying and associates a lot of memories with it, I can’t help but notice the boarding music that airlines use.
 To me it’s a small touch that can help set the tone for a flight.

 Almost without exception, I remember the boarding music (or lack thereof) that airlines use.
 For many people boarding is a stressful time, so I think a good soundtrack can help set the tone for a relaxing flight.

 I wanted to make an updated list with my favorite airline boarding music for a couple of reasons:

-- For those “working from home” since the start of the pandemic, I feel like some kinds of music really help with productivity, and for the most part airline boarding music music is great in that regard; it’s intended to be relaxing without being distracting
+- For those who have shifted to “working from home,” I feel like some kinds of music really help with productivity, and for the most part airline boarding music music is great in that regard; it’s intended to be relaxing without being distracting

 - For many of us this is such a nice way to be reminded of our favorite airlines

 With that out of the way, here’s a list of my favorite airline boarding music (interestingly there’s a significant overlap between this list and my list of the best airline brands):

 Qatar Airways introduced special boarding music to coincide with the introduction of Qsuites several years ago.
 There are two versions of this — the original one is the first one below, and then the second one is the more recent one, which is currently playing.
 The music is created by a local Qatari composer, Dana Al Fardan, and I just find it to be so incredibly calming and relaxing.